Doberman Pinscher: Your Complete Guide

 Dobermans in Australia

-Dobermans are officially recognised by the Australian National Kennel Council (ANKC) and are not listed as restricted breeds in Australia.
+Dobermans are officially recognised by the ANKC Dobermann Breed Standard and are not listed as restricted breeds in Australia.

 Across Australia — from Sydney and Melbourne to Brisbane and Perth — Dobermans are valued as family companions, working dogs, and show competitors.